njtierney/tierneyn.github.io/Resources.md

 - <a href="http://www3.nd.edu/~mclark19/projects.html">This blog post</a>, which describes learning R from a social sciences background

-And also, [RSeek](http://rseek.org/) is basically a google search that filters by R related content.
+[RSeek](http://rseek.org/) is basically a google search that filters by R related content.

+To stay up to date with what other people around the world are doing with R, I recommend checking up on [r-bloggers]() every other day.
+It is also a great resource for finding

 # Learning Advanced R